 Goodwill and intangible assets with indefinite lives are tested for impairment annually and when circumstances indicate that the recoverable amount of an asset or CGU may be below its carrying value.
 The recoverable amount of an asset or CGU is the greater of its value in use and fair value less costs of disposal.
 The value in use calculation requires an estimate of the future cash flows expected to arise from the CGU, a suitable discount rate in order to calculate a present value as a basis for determining impairment and an estimated terminal value calculated by discounting the final year in perpetuity.
 Fair value less costs of disposal is determined based on observable market inputs and categorized as level 3 for fair value measurement.
-Fair value less costs of disposal is determined based on observable market inputs and categorized as level 3 for fair value measurement.
 Property, plant and equipment and intangible assets with finite lives are tested for impairment when management determines indicators of impairment exist.
 Significant judgment is involved in determining the inputs used for determining the recoverable amount of CGUs.